Haudi Abdillah

-Haudi Abdillah (born 20 April 1993) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Bali United.
+Haudi Abdillah (born 20 April 1993) is an Indonesian professional footballer who plays as a centre-back for Liga 2 club Barito Putera.

 Club career

 Persibas Banyumas

-Haudi signed his first professional contract with Persibas Banyumas on 2011-2012 at Divisi I Liga Indonesia.
+Haudi signed his first professional contract with Persibas Banyumas on 2011–2012 at Divisi I Liga Indonesia.
 In that season, Persibas Banyumas finished the 3rd position in first stage of Divisi I Liga Indonesia under Persika Karawang and Persibangga Purbalingga.